erdem-aslan/bus/README.md

 **_Dynamic-sized:_**:

- With dynamic sizing, Varints encoding is used for framing.
+ With dynamic sizing, Varint encoding is used for framing.
 No excess waste is transmitted to network and virtually any size of payload can be streamed over the wire.

-While, fixed-size framing is a more portable solution, it has its own cavets, especially when you are streaming messages with relatively small sizes.
+While, fixed-size framing is a more portable solution, it has its own caveats, especially when you are streaming messages with relatively small sizes.

 Imagine streaming a message over the wire with a size of 10 bytes, which is quite normal for heartbeats / keep alives.
 With the fixed sizing overhead your packets would be nearly twice the size.